boazbk/tcs/lec_26_quantum_computing.md

 This result has captured the imagination of a great many people, and completely energized research into quantum computing.
 This is both because the hardness of these particular problems provides the foundations for securing such a huge part of our communications (and these days, our economy), as well as it was a powerful demonstration that quantum computers could turn out to be useful for problems that a-priori seemd to have nothing to do with quantum physics.
 As we'll discuss later, at the moment there are several intensive efforts to construct large scale quantum computers.
-It seems safe to say that, as far as we know, in the next five years or so there will not be a quantum computer large enough to factor, say, a $1024$ bit number, but there it is quite possible that some quantum computer will be built that is strong enough to achieve some task that is too inefficient to achieve with a non-quantum or "classical" computer  (or at least requires more resources classically than it would for this computer).
+It seems safe to say that, as far as we know, in the next five years or so there will not be a quantum computer large enough to factor, say, a $1024$ bit number, but there it is quite possible that some quantum computer will be built that is strong enough to achieve some task that is too inefficient to achieve with a non-quantum or "classical" computer  (or at least requires far more resources classically than it would for this computer).
 When and if such a computer is  built that can break reasonable parameters of Diffie Hellman, RSA and elliptic curve cryptography is anybody's guess.
 It could also be a "self destroying prophecy" whereby the existence of a small-scale quantum computer would cause everyone to shift away to lattice-based crypto which in turn will diminish the motivation to invest the huge resources needed to build a large scale quantum computer.[^legacy]

-[^legacy]: Of course, given that [we're still hearing](http://blog.cryptographyengineering.com/2016/03/attack-of-week-drown.html) of attacks exploiting "export grade" cryptography that was supposed to disappear with 1990's, I imagine that we'll still have products running 1024 bit RSA when everyone has a quantum laptop.
+[^legacy]: Of course, given that [we're still hearing](http://blog.cryptographyengineering.com/2016/03/attack-of-week-drown.html) of attacks exploiting "export grade" cryptography that was supposed to disappear in 1990's, I imagine that we'll still have products running 1024 bit RSA when everyone has a quantum laptop.

 [^overhead]: This "99 percent" is a figure of speech, but not completely so.
 It seems that for many web servers, the TLS protocol (which based on the current non-lattice based systems would be completely broken by quantum computing) is responsible [for about 1 percent of the CPU usage](https://goo.gl/mHpYpm).

 [^Grover]: I am using the theorist' definition of conflating "significant" with "super-polynomial".
 As we'll see, Grover's algorithm does offer a very generic _quadratic_ advantage in computation.
 Whether that quadratic advantage will  ever be good enough to offset in practice the significant overhead in building a quantum computer remains an open question.
 We also don't have evidence that super-polynomial speedups _can't_ be achieved for some problems outside the Factoring/Dlog or quantum simulation domains, and there is at least [one company](http://www.dwavesys.com/) banking on such speedups actually being feasible.

-The above summary might be all that you need to know as a cryptographer, and enough motivation to study lattice-based cryptography as we do in this course.
-However, because quantum computing is such a beautiful and (like cryptography) counter-intuitive concept, we will try to give at least a hint of what is it about and how does Shor's algorithm work.

 ## Quantum 101

 We now present some of the basic notions in quantum information.
 It is very useful to contrast these notions to the setting of _probabilistic_ systems and see how "negative probabilities" make a difference.^[This discussion is somewhat brief.
 The chapter on quantum computation in my [book with Arora](http://theory.cs.princeton.edu/complexity/) (see [draft here](http://theory.cs.princeton.edu/complexity/ab_quantumchap.pdf)) is one relatively short resource that contains essentially everything we discuss here.
 See also this [blog post of Aaronson](http://www.scottaaronson.com/blog/?p=208) for a high level explanation of Shor's algorithm which ends with links to several more detailed expositions.
 See also [this lecture](http://www.scottaaronson.com/democritus/lec14.html) of Aaronson for a great discussion of the feasibility of quantum computing (Aaronson's [course lecture notes](http://www.scottaaronson.com/democritus/default.html) and the [book](http://www.amazon.com/Quantum-Computing-since-Democritus-Aaronson/dp/0521199565) that they spawned are fantastic reads as well).]